Prototype Tim Mills' Photos

 Bob - thanks so much for that kind comment.
 I'll pass it on to Tim when we next speak.
 And Adrian - I agree about the happy interpretation of the scene Tim has captured.

 Again, "Stranraer MPD.
 July 1957" but this couldn't be more different to the previous shot.
 This is 54508, a Pickersgill/Caledonian Railway Class 72 4-4-0 built by North British in 1922.
-It was transferred to Stranraer stock in December 1956 and withdrawn in December 1959, not being scrapped until July 1964, so where did it languish for over four years?
-It is, in fact, recorded as withdrawn in Stranraer shed through 1961, 62 and 63 although not there in June 1964 and strangely not recorded on shed in June 1960.
+It was transferred to Stranraer stock in December 1956 and withdrawn in December 1959 (SLS) not being scrapped until July 1964 (BR Database).
+WHTS with reports from SLS and RO show it as in store at Stranraer and scrapped at McLellan's, Coatbridge.
+(RO).

 img396 TM 54508 Stranraer MPD Jul 57 - Copyright Copy.jpg